-We’ve all walked into interviews crossing our fingers that no one would ask one of those seemingly absurd questions, like, “If you were an animal, which one would you be?”
-But, there’s another question, and it asks basically the same thing: “Tell me about a time you had to think outside of the box.”
+We’ve all walked into interviews crossing our fingers, hoping that no one will ask one of those seemingly absurd questions, like 'If you were an animal, which one would you be?'
+And just when you thought you've got away with it, you're hit with the question 'tell me about a time you had to think outside of the box.'

 Skills You Need to Demonstrate

 - Did you solve a long-standing problem by looking at it in a new way?